Chris Eagles: Later career

 He joined League One side Port Vale on a short-term contract after impressing manager Michael Brown during a trial game in January 2017.
 After initially being used out wide, he was moved to a number 10 role and scored in consecutive games against Southend United and Swindon Town to pick up important points for Vale's relegation battle.
-He won a place on the EFL team of the week after picking up an assist and a goal in a 2–0 win over AFC Wimbledon at Vale Park on 1 April.
+He won a place on the EFL Team of the Week after picking up an assist and a goal in a 2–0 win over AFC Wimbledon at Vale Park on 1 April.
 He also scored the only goal of the penultimate game of the season against Walsall on 25 April to take the "Valiants" ultimately unsuccessful battle against relegation to the last day of the 2016–17 season; the strike won him the club's Goal of the Season award.
 He left the club at the end of the season, but returned to train at Vale Park in November 2017 after new manager Neil Aspin offered him a contract, which Eagles rejected.

 On 23 November 2017, Eagles signed for Scottish Premiership club Ross County until the end of the 2017–18 season, reuniting with former manager Owen Coyle at the Scottish Premiership club.
 Eagles left Ross County by mutual consent on 4 April, a month after Coyle had resigned as manager.

 After spending 15 months as a free agent, Eagles returned to League Two on 27 July 2019 after signing a one-year deal with Oldham Athletic, with the option of a further year.
-However he departed Boundary Park on 6 January 2020 after agreeing to a mutual termination of his contract.
+However, he departed Boundary Park on 6 January 2020 after agreeing to a mutual termination of his contract.

-On 14 November 2021, Eagles played in a charity match as part of a team of Bolton Wanderers Legends against the current Bolton first team with the match helping to raise money for Mother of Bolton player Gethin Jones, who had been diagnosed with Motor neuron disease.
+On 14 November 2021, Eagles played in a charity match as part of a team of Bolton Wanderers Legends against the current Bolton first-team, with the match helping to raise money for the mother of Bolton player Gethin Jones, who had been diagnosed with Motor neuron disease.
 The Bolton first team won 7–4, with Eagles scoring twice for the Legends team.

 Style of play

-Eagles was a winger, though could also play as an attacking midfielder.
-Writing for The Guardian in December 2008, Steve Claridge reported that Eagles "is a natural footballer who makes the difficult things look easy", boasting natural ability and composure, as well as good distribution skills; he did however criticize his tactical discipline and defensive work-rate.
+Eagles was a winger, though he could also play as an attacking midfielder.
+Writing for The Guardian in December 2008, Steve Claridge reported that Eagles "is a natural footballer who makes the difficult things look easy", boasting natural ability and composure, as well as good distribution skills; he did however, criticize his tactical discipline and defensive work rate.
 Former Bury teammate Tom Pope said that: his "technique was frighteningly good – that was his ability on the ball, dribbling and his awareness of players around him".